Playing Golf Without Low Back Pain and Developing an Iron-Clad Spine

-Lower back pain with golf is one of the most common problems that we see at our physical therapy office.
+Lower back pain is a common problem amongst golfers.
 Sometimes the pain is at the base of the spine (SI joint), down the spine, across the spine, or in the muscles on the sides of the spine.
 It could even radiate down the leg.
 Common diagnoses associated with low back pain include degenerative disc disease, disc herniations, sciatica, and lumbar strains.

 To obtain an accurate diagnosis, an examination would be needed.
 Although there are differences in how each of those conditions should be treated, there are common limitations that exist when it comes to playing golf and low back pain.

 Some factors that contribute to back pain when playing golf include poor mechanics when swinging the club.
-Some golfers don't understand how to rotate at their hips and upper back.
-They may also have a hard time engaging their buttock muscles.
+Some golfers don't know how to rotate at their hips and upper back.
+They may also have a hard time engaging their hip and buttock muscles.
 If this is the case, they may twist excessively at their lower back.
 Over time, this can cause back problems.

 In other cases, low back pain with golf is associated with poor mobility of the hips and the t-spine.
 This can be combined with the weakness of the abdominal and lower back muscles.
 These imbalances may lead to movement compensations and faulty spine mechanics.
 The best way to know what exactly is contributing to back pain when playing golf is to have a movement assessment performed.